bloomberg/memray/docs/python_allocators.rst

 - Arenas: These are chunks of memory that ``pymalloc`` directly requests from the system allocator using ``mmap``.
 Arenas are always a multiple of 4 kilobytes.
-Arenas are subdivided in pools of different types.
+Arenas are subdivided into pools of different types.
 - Pools: Pools contain fixed size blocks of memory.
 Each pool only contains blocks of a single consistent size, though different pools have blocks of different sizes.
 Pools are used to easily find, allocate, and free memory